-When Pumps & Systems visited with Dan Munro, owner and managing director of PJ Valves, a U.K.-based company founded in 1976, at the Offshore Technology Conference show in Houston earlier this year, his demeanor was enthusiastic and his outlook for the valve market was full of hope.
+When Pumps & Systems visited with Dan Munro, owner and managing director of PJ Valves, a U.K.-based company founded in 1976, at the PowerGen show in Orlando last winter, his demeanor was enthusiastic and his outlook for the valve market was full of hope.
 That remains true as of this summer, when Munro answered a few questions about the global valve market.

 P&S: What is your assessment of the current global valve market?